manal1407/Information-Retrieval-Tokenizer/README.md

 ##Homework1.java
 Includes code to process the Cranfield documents into tokens.
 The location of the documents is to be passed to the program.
-Note: Document destination has been hard-coded for testing purposes.

 ##Stemmer.java
 Implementation of Porters Stemming algorithm to obtain the root of a given word.